osmcode/osmium-tool/man/osmium-extract.md

 a normal data extract.

-Osmium can not guarantee that objects directly on the border of a specified region will end up.
+Osmium can not guarantee that objects directly on the border of a specified region will end up in the output.
 If you want to be sure that the boundary is complete, use a small buffer around your region.

 No **bounds** will be set in the header of the output file.
 Which bounds would be correct is unclear and setting it correctly might need an extra pass through